MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 > [!NOTE]
 > CSP is currently only supported in model-driven apps.
 Canvas app support will reach public preview Summer 2022.

-[IsContentSecurityPolicyEnabled](/powerapps/developer/data-platform/reference/entities/organization#BKMK_IsContentSecurityPolicyEnabled) controls whether the Content-Security-Policy header is sent in the base app page (main.aspx).
-Each component of this header value controls the assets that can be downloaded and is described in more detail on the Mozilla Developer Network (MDN).
+Each component of the CSP header value controls the assets that can be downloaded and is described in more detail on the Mozilla Developer Network (MDN).
 The default values are as follows:

 | Directive | Default value | Customizable |
 | --------- | ------------- | ------------ |